Quantifying the value of transient voltage sources: Model for transient voltage source: The states

 The source voltage $V_s$ and resistance $R_s$ can be determined experimentally.
 If connected to a resistive load of resistance $R_L$ then the voltage across the two terminals equals (up to a sign) that across the load, namely $V_L=IR_L=\frac{V_s}{(R_s+R_L)}R_L=\frac{V_s}{(\frac{R_s}{R_L}+1)}$, where $I=\frac{V_s}{(R_s+R_L)}$ is the current through the load.
 One sees $I$ is impeded by the internal resistance $R_s$.
 That expression for $V_L$ moreover justifies a method for experimentally determining $R_s$ and $V_s$: checking the voltage drop when connecting a load.
 The open-circuit measured voltage $V_{oc}$ is approximately the load voltage associated with $R_L\rightarrow \infty$ so $V_{oc}=V_s$.
-Moreover, in a few lines, one sees $R_s=\frac{V_s}{I}-R_L=\frac{V_s}{I}-\frac{V_L}{I}$ for which all the terms in the RHS are experimentally accessible with a voltmeter and ammeter.
-This procedure is analysed in the context of real batteries e.g.\ in~\cite{panasonic}. $V_s$ moreover has an important operational meaning in terms of the black-box voltage $V_L$ for an optimised resistive load with resistance $R_L$.
-It is in fact common in experiments in energy harvesting~\cite{Mitcheson2008} to compare different harvesters by the energy dissipated in an optimised resistive load, with $R_L$ chosen such that it optimises the power dissipated in the load: $P_L=V_L^2/R_L$.
-One can see that for all other parameters being equal, $P_L$ is optimised for $R_L=R_s$, by noting that $V_L=IR_L=\frac{V_sR_L}{(R_s+R_L)}$ and setting $\partial_{R_L}P_L=0$.
-For this choice of $R_L$, $V_L=V_s/2$.
+Moreover, in a few lines, one sees $R_s=\frac{V_s}{I}-R_L=\frac{V_s}{I}-\frac{V_L}{I}$ for which all the terms in the rhs are experimentally accessible with a voltmeter and ammeter.
+This procedure is analyzed in the context of real batteries, e.g.\ in~\cite{panasonic}. $V_s$ moreover has an important operational meaning in terms of the black-box voltage $V_L$ for an optimized resistive load with resistance $R_L$.
+It is in fact common in experiments in energy harvesting~\cite{Mitcheson2008} to compare different harvesters by the energy dissipated in an optimized resistive load, with $R_L$ chosen such that it optimizes the power dissipated in the load: $P_L=V_L^2/R_L$.
+One can see that for all other parameters being equal, $P_L$ is optimized for $R_L=R_s$, by noting that $V_L=IR_L=\frac{V_sR_L}{(R_s+R_L)}$ and setting $\partial_{R_L}P_L=0$.
+Thus $V_L$ evaluated at $R_L=R_S$ obeys

-Thus, up to a factor of 2, the internal source voltage $V_s$ may be thought of as the load voltage $V_L$ for an optimised resistive load.
+It follows that, up to a factor of 2, the internal source voltage $V_s$ may be thought of as the load voltage $V_L$ for an optimized resistive load.
+Finally, we note that, in practice, $V_s$ will be sampled some $N$ times at fixed time intervals $\delta t$, yielding a vector $\vec{\mc{V}}:=(V_1,\cdots, V_N)^{\dagger}$, where $\dagger$ indicates the transpose.

+We allow for $\vec{\mc{V}}$ to be probabilistic, such that a source is characterized by two things (i) the probability distribution $p(\vec{\mc{V}})$ and (ii) the internal resistance $R_s$.
+In other words, a source is a 2-tuple ($p(\vec{\mc{V}})$, $R_s$).